chainpoint/chainpoint-js/README.md

 ### Get Proof(s)

 Proofs are first anchored to the 'Calendar' chain maintained by every Chainpoint Core.
-This takes up to a minute.
+This takes around 2 minutes.
 Retrieving a `proofId` at this stage returns a proof anchored to the Calendar.

 Proofs are appended with data as they are anchored to additional blockchains.
 For example, it takes 60 - 90 minutes to anchor a proof to Bitcoin.
 Calling getProofs will now append the first proof with data that anchors it to the Bitcoin Blockchain.